DougFelix/ReactKaffa/README.md

 Pre-qualification test (v1.10)

 #### Description:
-My solutions were made using REACT Js, mainly, and Django (REST Server Exercise).
+My solutions were made using *React*, mainly, and *Django* (REST Server Exercise).
-I made a single application that holds all solucions as different components.
+I made a single application that holds all solutions as different components.
 Some exercises had similar ideas so I merged them:

 * Exercise 1 and Exercise 2;